frankcollins3/Node-Alerts/README.md

 Part of this problem is implementing puppeteer at the same time.

-Puppeteer is mentionable because I believe one can possibly: bypass needing a C file, by using puppeteer to open a browser.launch({headless:false}) // headless or not Browser.
+Puppeteer is mentionable because I believe one can possibly: bypass needing a C file: by using puppeteer to open a browser.launch({headless:false||true}) From that browser, head to text editor and automate an alert for the user. i.e. puppeteer visits (w3schools.com), enters boilerplate and types in alert(${msg})

-From that browser, head to text editor and automate an alert for the user. i.e. puppeteer visits (w3schools.com), enters boilerplate and types in alert(${msg})
+JS console helps since native method .alert() will be available on w3schools or other compiler